 Provide Plenty of Training

-Prior to rolling out new security policies, provide a series of in person staff training sessions, either in an all hands format or by individual department.
+Prior to rolling out new security policies, provide a series of in person staff Cybersecurity Awareness Training sessions, either in an all hands format or by individual department.
 This will ensure that the staff have an opportunity to understand of what the policies are, why they are being implemented, and what the implications of the cyber security program are to the organization.
 This will also allow them enough time before the policies take effect to soak it all in as well as ask any questions or address concerns.

 Formalize the Process